MoOo2mini/EFML2025/_posts/overview.md

 In this post, we explore **how batch size influences the training of LoRA-based methods**.

-Our main contributions are as follows:
+> **Our main contributions are as follows:**

-{% highlight c++ linenos %}
+>
-1. We show that batch size plays a critical role in LoRA fine-tuning, with up to X% variation in test accuracy depending on its setting.
+> **1. We show that batch size plays a critical role in LoRA fine-tuning, with up to X% variation in test accuracy depending on its setting.**
-2. We demonstrate that vanilla LoRA can match or even outperform recent variants like PiSSA and MiLoRA, simply by tuning the batch size appropriately.
+> **2. We demonstrate that vanilla LoRA can match or even outperform recent variants like PiSSA and MiLoRA, simply by tuning the batch size appropriately.**
-3. We uncover non-monotonic trends in LoRA’s performance as batch size increases, underscoring the need for a deeper understanding of its optimization behavior.
+> **3. We uncover non-monotonic trends in LoRA’s performance as batch size increases, underscoring the need for a deeper understanding of its optimization behavior.**
-{% endhighlight %}

 ## Motivation

 Figrue 1. 기본 PiSSA config.에서의 PiSSA, MiLoRA, LoRA results